datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-If we use DELETE statement to delete a row or rows in the view, we will encounter the same error as INSERT and UPDATE statements.
+If we use DELETE statement to delete a row or rows in the view, we will encounter the same error as INSERT statement.
 To fix it, we need to use the INSTEAD OF DELETE trigger.

 ---